SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-11-cybertruck-vs-pinto.md

 The fatality data is relatively straightforward to acquire since death tends to leave a paper trail.
 They've gone with the lowest, most solidly verifiable numbers of deaths here in both cases.
-However, the number of units manufactured is more difficult in a way that wasn't obvious to me:
+However, the number of units manufactured is more difficult to know, in a way that wasn't obvious to me:
 - Ford's Pinto was a long(ish) time ago, so everything is kind of buried.
 However, they offer their thanks in an amusing way: